Enrichment is central to the way in which we learn at Greenfields.

 Enrichment happens at Greenfields Primary School and Nursery every day, within the rich learning environment, and as part of regular off-site trips, visits, invited guest speakers, residential experiences and more specialized experiences such as acting on stage, singing with opera stars or training with Olympic athletes.

-We have a large hall, library and ICT suite, which are timetabled to enhance learning opportunities.
+We have a large hall, dance studio and library, which are timetabled to enhance learning opportunities.
 We are fortunate enough to be set in spacious grounds with two playground areas and a large playing field.
 We believe that the outside environment is as important as the classrooms themselves to help children learn, and we constantly strive to ensure that the physical environment is as challenging, safe and stimulating as possible.

 Music classes are always fun and instructive: they help the children to develop their musical ideas through composing and learning to appreciate a range of forms of music through choir, instrumental or percussion.